Homeowners' Associations, Neighborhood Associations, and Crime Watch Groups

-- Membership is mandatory for all property owners within the boundaries of the association.
+Membership is mandatory for all property owners within the boundaries of the association.

-- Members are required to pay established maintenance and carrying fees.
+Members are required to pay established maintenance and carrying fees.

-- Homeowners associations have the legal authority to enact and enforce maintenance and design standards above and beyond those required by City ordinance.
+Homeowners associations have the legal authority to enact and enforce maintenance and design standards above and beyond those required by City ordinance.

 The City of Plano maintains an online contact database as a courtesy for all mandatory and voluntary homeowners associations (HOAs) and neighborhood associations (NAs) in Plano.
 Associations must submit the information they wish to be made available to the public through this registration tool and the information is displayed through a public interactive map and database system.
 Neighborhood Directory

 The information provided will be made available to City departments for official business activities, such as notifications for zoning requests, development activity, and community improvement projects.
-The contact database is also used by potential homebuyers, realtors, management companies, title companies, insurance companies, and residents in need of HOA contact information.
+The contact database is also used by potential homebuyers, realtors, management companies, title companies, insurance companies, and residents in need of neighborhood contact information.